 When I began to use Jot in the classroom my grades began to rise.
 Soon I was regularly hitting the highest marks in the class.
 I wasn't working harder ... just smarter.
 My notes now contained everything the instructor wanted us to know.

 The more I studied my notes, the better my grades became.
-I began underlining them using different crayon colors to separate topics, and jotting study outlines and flashcards.
 From that point on, everything became easy.

 Making Cents Out Of Class Notes